Bolivia - Economy

 Hydrocarbons, primarily natural gas, account for just over 6 percent of Bolivia's gross domestic product, 30 percent of government revenues, and 45 percent of total exports.
 Though Bolivia exports natural gas to Brazil and Argentina, continued questions about the actual size of its proved natural gas reserves have contributed to skepticism about the country's potential to be a significant fossil fuel producer and regional energy hub.
 Bolivia's known fossil fuel endowment was largely concentrated in southern and eastern departments, which have been controlled by opposition parties that demand greater autonomy from the federal government — partly in order to increase investment in and revenues from the hydrocarbon sector.

 On January 25, 2009, Bolivians approved a new Constitution, which was enacted on February 7.
-The Constitution stipulates that Bolivian investment will be prioritized over foreign investment (Article 320) — a potentially important change in terms of foreign investment that established that Bolivia would no longer recognize international arbitration courts; economic activity cannot damage the collective good (Article 47); transferring national resources that are the social property of the Bolivian people in favor of companies, people, or foreign states can be considered an act of treason (Article 125); and Bolivian constitutional law supersedes international law and treaties (Article 410), the latter of which led the Bolivian Government to revoke the bilateral investment treaties (BIT) with the United States and other countries in order to be in compliance with the new Constitution.
+The Constitution stipulates that Bolivian investment would be prioritized over foreign investment (Article 320) — a potentially important change in terms of foreign investment that established that Bolivia would no longer recognize international arbitration courts; economic activity cannot damage the collective good (Article 47); transferring national resources that were the social property of the Bolivian people in favor of companies, people, or foreign states can be considered an act of treason (Article 125); and Bolivian constitutional law supersedes international law and treaties (Article 410), the latter of which led the Bolivian Government to revoke the bilateral investment treaties (BIT) with the United States and other countries in order to be in compliance with the new Constitution.

-The Constitution specifies that all hydrocarbon resources are the property of the Bolivian people and that the state will assume control over their exploration, exploitation, industrialization, transport, and marketing (Articles 348 and 351).
-The state-owned and operated company, Yacimientos Petrolíferos Fiscales Bolivianos (YPFB), manages hydrocarbons transport and sales and was responsible for ensuring that the domestic market demand was satisfied at prices set by the hydrocarbons regulator before allowing any hydrocarbon exports.
 YPFB benefitted from government action in 2005 that required operators to turn over all of their production to it and to sign new contracts that gave YPFB control over the distribution of gasoline, diesel, and LPG to gas stations.
 The law allows YPFB to enter into joint venture contracts for limited periods with national or foreign individuals or companies wishing to exploit or trade hydrocarbons or their derivatives.
-For companies working in the industry, contracts are negotiated on a service contract basis, and there are no restrictions on percentage of ownership of the companies providing the services.
+For companies working in the industry, contracts were negotiated on a service contract basis, and there were no restrictions on percentage of ownership of the companies providing the services.

 Morales and his Movimiento al Socialismo (MAS) party's nationalization of the energy sector was atypical.
 Morales sent the military to oil and gas sites but seized no foreign assets, unfurled Bolivia's national flag but replaced no foreign companies.
 The decree did increase taxes and royalties by 32% on the two largest producers (Petrobras and Repsol YPF), grant formal ownership of oil and gas reserves to state-owned Yacimientos Petroliferos Fiscales Bolivianos (YPFB), and offer companies 180 days to renegotiate contracts; however, companies' operations and autonomy went largely unhindered.
-Since the decree, Morales has renegotiated contracts with foreign firms, but with less demanding terms than expected and nationalized Bolivia's own partially privatized companies: Andina, Chaco, and Transredes.
-Additionally, Morales has offered tax and compensation incentives to foreign companies to increase exploration and production.
+Since the decree, Morales had renegotiated contracts with foreign firms, but with less demanding terms than expected and nationalized Bolivia's own partially privatized companies: Andina, Chaco, and Transredes.
+Additionally, Morales had offered tax and compensation incentives to foreign companies to increase exploration and production.

-As of 2012 the future of new nationalizations was not clear, as there are still some capitalized companies that were under private control, including the railroad, airport services, and electricity transport and distribution companies.
+As of 2012 the future of new nationalizations was not clear, as there were still some capitalized companies that were under private control, including the railroad, airport services, and electricity transport and distribution companies.
 There have been no nationalizations of companies that were, from the start, privately owned.
-The nationalization process has not discriminated by country; some of the countries affected were the United States, France, the U.K., Spain, Argentina, and Chile, among others.
+The nationalization process had not discriminated by country; some of the countries affected were the United States, France, the U.K., Spain, Argentina, and Chile, among others.

 Exports rose by more than 30% between 2010 and 2011 to $9.1 billion, due mostly to increased commodity prices, not increased volume.
 In 2011, Bolivia’s top export products were: hydrocarbons (45% of total exports), minerals (27%), manufactured goods (24%), and agricultural products (4%).
 Bolivia’s trade with neighboring countries was growing, in part because of several regional preferential trade agreements.
 Bolivia’s top trading partners in 2011 in terms of exports were Brazil (33%), Argentina (11%), United States (10%), Japan (6%), Peru (5%), South Korea (5%), Belgium (4%), China (3%), and Venezuela (3%).

-Bolivian tariffs are low; however, manufacturers complain that the tax-rebate program that allows some companies to claim refunds of import taxes on capital equipment was inefficient, with many companies now owed millions of dollars by the Bolivian Government, which can take years to recover.
+Bolivian tariffs were low; however, manufacturers complain that the tax-rebate program that allows some companies to claim refunds of import taxes on capital equipment was inefficient, with many companies now owed millions of dollars by the Bolivian Government, which can take years to recover.

 From 2010 to 2011, Bolivian imports rose by 41% to a total of $7.6 billion.
 Bolivia imports many industrial supplies and inputs such as replacement parts, chemicals, software, and other production items (31% of total imports), capital goods (21%), fuel (13%), and consumer goods (10%).
 Top import products within these categories were machinery and mechanical appliances (17% of total imports), chemical products (14%), fuels and oils (14%), vehicles (13%), minerals (8%), and food (7%).
 Bolivia also imports significant quantities of steel, electrical machinery equipment and parts, and plastics and plastic products.

 The Bolivian Constitution allows the government to expropriate property for the public good or when the property does not fulfill a “social purpose" (Article 57).In the case of land, this social purpose was understood as"sustainable land use to develop productive activities, according to its best use capacity, for the benefit of society, the collective interest and its owner."
-In all other cases where applied, the GOB has no official definition and makes decisions on a case-by-cases basis.
+In all other cases where applied, the GOB had no official definition and makes decisions on a case-by-cases basis.
 Noncompliance with the social function of land, tax evasion, or the holding of large acreage was cause for reversion, at which point the land passes to "the Bolivian people" (Article 401).

 Approximately two-thirds of Bolivia’s population of 10.4 million was considered “economically active.”
 Bolivian labor law restricts child labor and provides for worker safety.
 Overall, between 60 and 65% of workers participate in the informal economy, where no contractual employer-employee relationship exists.
 Relatively low education and literacy levels tend to limit labor productivity, a fact reflected in wage rates.
-Unskilled labor was readily available, but skilled workers are often harder to find.
+Unskilled labor was readily available, but skilled workers were often harder to find.

 The Bolivian government signaled that its upcoming [as of June 2014] legislative agenda would include new mining, hydrocarbons, electricity and arbitration regulations.
 Such regulations have been in the works for years, with frustratingly little progress.
 However, there was hope, as a new investment law was passed in early 2014 (Law 633).
 While the investment law suffers from a lack of specificity and any mention of arbitration, many Bolivians hope its passage indicates a change in the government’s attitude towards investment.
-Aspects of the law that may improve the investment climate are that it recognizes foreign investment (Article 4); it recognizes legal security for national and foreign investment (Article 3); says that the government will establish incentives for investment in key sectors within three months; and an arbitration law will be enacted within three months.
+Aspects of the law that may improve the investment climate were that it recognizes foreign investment (Article 4); it recognizes legal security for national and foreign investment (Article 3); says that the government would establish incentives for investment in key sectors within three months; and an arbitration law would be enacted within three months.

 NEWSLETTER

-Join the GlobalSecurity.org mailing list
+Join the GlobalSecurity.org mailing list |